-When I was sixteen, a boyfriend said during one of our many debates on the existence or not of God: “What if we decide not to believe, and wake up one day to realise we were wrong all along.
+When I was sixteen, a boyfriend said during one of our many debates on the existence or not of God: “What if we decided not to believe, and woke up one day to realise we were wrong all along.
+We’d feel a goon.
 Maybe we should hedge our bets just in case.”
 I tried to do that, but I was the original “Doubting Thomas“.
 I went through periods of believing in a higher being; then sometimes my belief would evaporate like the morning dew, just as quickly as it had appeared.
-Now I realise that “the truth” might be outside of our limited human understanding.
+Now I realise that “the truth” might be outside our limited human understanding.
 I like the introduction to the following trailer, but would take issue with it as it progresses.
 The conclusions are very depressing.
 It speaks to the head, and not to the heart, as it draws to its dark conclusions.
 It is not recommended that you watch the complete video, unless, of course, that you agree with its premises.

 I find the conclusions of the video (above) too simplistic, in that it claims that religions are the cause of most of the conflict in the world today and in the past.
 But would things have been even worse without spiritual concepts to guide and nurture people?
 And isn’t religion often masking other grievances, such as those to do with territory?

 I now see our time here on Earth, as a sort of education, like in a college or university, where we learn how to overcome our handicaps, and make progress towards our next incarnation.
 Some of us will have to fight physical illness, or deal with that of close relatives.
 Others of us will need to overcome psychological (emotional) handicaps, either from trauma or from endogenous dysfunction, or from losing friends or loved ones to sickness and to death.
 Inability to cope with physical issues often results in the burden of psychological illness, such as depression or debilitating anxiety.